Culture of Chennai: Cinema

-Art

-Chennai has played a vital role in the evolution of traditional and contemporary art in India.

-Lalit Kala Akademi, at Greams Road, holds regular exhibitions of works by established and emerging artists.

-The Cholamandal Artists' Village is a centre of art and craft where artists and sculptors work in their own studios to supplement their income from the sale of paintings or sculptures.
-A permanent gallery attracts visitors throughout the year.

-Chennai has produced some of the finest artists in India like K.C.S.
-Panicker, K.M.Adimoolam, A.V.
-Ilango, R.B.
-Bhaskaran, R.M.
-Palaniappan and N. Radhakrishnan.

-Emerging artists including Aparajith, Benita Perciyal, Sivabalan, Cheenu Pillai, Sheela Maradi and Ramasuresh have made a name for themselves.

 People

 The majority of residents in Chennai are native Tamilians and descendants of settlers from different part of Tamil Nadu.
-There are also sizeable migrant Telugu, Malayalee, Sri Lankan Tamil communities in the city.
+There are also sizeable migrant Malayalee, Telungu, Sri Lankan Tamil communities in the city.
 A regional hub since British times, other prominent communities are the Anglo Indian, Bengali, Punjabi, Gujarati and Marwari communities and people from Uttar Pradesh and Bihar.
 Chennai also has a growing expatriate population especially from the United States, Europe and East Asia who work in the industries and IT centres.